 You can make this particular rag bag by crocheting strips of fabric to create a giant rectangle.
 Next, you fold the rectangle in half, join the side seams, and add the finishing touches — zipper and crocheted purse straps.
-(All of this is spelled out in precise detail in the actual crochet pattern.)

 As far as rag bag patterns go, this one is an easy one, because you don’t have to worry about doing any increases or shaping.
 The stitch pattern is a bit more interesting than just working straight double crochet.
 This also gives the bag some extra visual appeal.

 This bag can be as colorful and creative as you want it to be.
 You can use solid fabrics, printed fabrics or any combination thereof.

 You could use the finished project as a market bag, shopping bag, beach bag, book bag, or all around everyday bag.
 If you give it a lining and a zipper, it could also be an extra-large purse.

 This tote pattern is similar to a bathroom rug pattern I designed using the rag crochet technique.